bcross98/DonationScript/README.txt

 Dependencies:
 Pyautogui
 Pytesseract
-Tesseract otr (Installed and added to PATH)(usually requires a restart)
+Tesseract ocr (Installed and added to PATH)(usually requires a restart)